The Wife – Recap/ Review (with Spoilers)

 Summary

 Since she took Joseph’s English class in 1958, Joan has had a very peculiar relationship with her future husband.
 She was the final straw in his first marriage and somehow, all the way to 1992, dealt with his multiple infidelities.
 Joan even had two children with the man.
 Perhaps pushing you to wonder, why did she stay?
-Well, the answer is given fairly early, “Everyone needs approval.”
+The answer is given fairly early: “Everyone needs approval.”

-For at one-time Joan wanted to be a writer, yet she would have had to deal with the sexism of the 50s and 60s in the literary world.
+For at one time, Joan wanted to be a writer, yet she would have had to deal with the sexism of the 50s and 60s in the literary world.
 A medium untouched, so it seems, by the sexual revolution the same way other platforms were.
-Yet, she never stopped writing, it was just under her husband’s name.
+Yet, she never stopped writing; it was just under her husband’s name.
 So, fast forward to 1992, and Joseph is being awarded a noble prize, something which is originally a big deal until a young man named Nathaniel pokes holes in that joy, as well as Joseph and Joan’s son David.
-Leaving you to wonder, after nearly 30 years, will Joseph come clean, will Joan reveal the truth, maybe Nathaniel or David?
+This leaves you to wonder, after nearly 30 years, if Joseph will come clean, if Joan will reveal the truth, maybe Nathaniel or David?
 Or will things remain a secret as they long have been?

 Other Noteworthy Facts & Moments

-• It seems nearly every book wrote dealt with Joseph’s affairs, including his affair with Joan.
+• It seems nearly every book written dealt with Joseph’s affairs, including his affair with Joan.

 Highlights